locka99/cpp-to-rust-book/features_of_rust/types.md

 ## Data model

-C/C++ compilers implement a *data model* that affects what width the standard types are.
+C/C++ compilers implement a *data model* that affects what the width of standard types are.
 The general rule is that:

 `1 == sizeof(char) <= sizeof(short) <= sizeof(int) <= sizeof(long) <= sizeof(long long)`